-We present formal chamber music and solo recital concerts in the beautiful old churches of Guilford and Madison, Connecticut, with performances by musicians from the Chamber Music Society of Lincoln Center, the Marlboro Music Festival, the Juilliard School, the Manhattan School of Music, the Curtis Institute of Music, the Perlman Music Program, and more.
+We present formal chamber music and solo recital concerts featuring musicians from the Chamber Music Society of Lincoln Center, the Marlboro Music Festival, the Juilliard School, the Manhattan School of Music, the Curtis Institute of Music, the Perlman Music Program, and more.
 The roster of musicians includes both up-and-coming artists of this generation as well as their performing artist mentors.
 Additionally, these concert evenings feature 45-minute pre-concert lectures, 15-minute pre-concert YOUNG ARTIST PERFORMANCES, and post-concert receptions with Q&A with the musicians.

-Concerts are played for patients in nursing homes, hospitals, and hospices, as well as for those who are incarcerated in prisons and those staying in homeless shelters.
-These concerts are shorter versions of the formal ticketed concerts with much more discussion and interaction with the audience.
+We perform concerts for patients in nursing homes, hospitals, and hospices, as well as for those who are incarcerated in prisons and those staying in homeless shelters and refugee centers.
+These performances are shorter versions of the formal ticketed concerts with much more discussion and interaction with the audience.

 In addition to generating funding for the healing concerts, the public ticketed concerts feature Young Artist Performances by local high school and college level musicians, creating a space for talented aspiring musicians to develop performance experience while connecting with professional performing artists.
 In its 2019-2020 season, PMHU will also offer a full Young Artist Mentorship Program in which young musicians will join PMHU artists in healing and outreach concerts and workshops, providing them with the opportunity to learn first-hand what it means to use art for social good while forging musical mentorships that may last a lifetime.